-As part of the College of the Holy Cross’s campus-wide pledge to the American College & University Presidents Climate Commitment to reduce carbon emissions and become carbon neutral by 2040, Holy Cross Dining has embarked on a number of initiatives to support this goal as well as increase its own commitments to sustainability and the Worcester community.
+As part of the College of the Holy Cross’ campuswide pledge to reduce carbon emissions and become carbon neutral by 2040, Holy Cross Dining has embarked on a number of initiatives to support this goal as well as increase its own commitments to sustainability and the Worcester community.

 Holy Cross Dining is committed to buying locally grown and manufactured products.
-Currently 20% of all Dining products are sourced from local growers or producers.
 When a product cannot be sourced locally, Holy Cross Dining seeks to partner with manufacturers that have a commitment to sustainability.
-Only hormone/antibiotic-free locally produced milk is served on campus and all coffee served on campus is either locally roasted, fair trade or shade grown organic.
+Hormone/antibiotic-free locally produced milk is served on campus.
+Most coffee served on campus is either locally roasted, fair trade or shade-grown organic.

 Holy Cross Dining’s Sustainability Efforts